 If you want to brush up on certain skills, as a student of The College of St. Scholastica you can view tutorials on Microsoft Office products, Internet browsers, and more on the Atomic Learning website.

 Many instructors use an online learning tool, Blackboard, in their courses.
 Program faculty and staff will provide instructions for using Blackboard.
-You will obtain general Blackboard information; FAQs; complete a browser tune-up to test your system requirements; or you can contact Blackboard Support to receive a test login and preview Blackboard on your own.
+You will obtain general Blackboard information; FAQs; or complete a browser tune-up to test your system requirements.
 Visit the Academic Technology Center for more information about Blackboard and other online learning tools.

 For additional information technology information, please visit the CSS IT web site.